-- 1) There are only two factors or inputs of production.
-This makes the geometric exhibition of the concept easy since we can easily draw a diagram. - 2) The factors of production are divisible into small units and can be used in various proportions. - 3) Technical conditions of production are given and it is not possible to change them at any point of time.

-4) Given the technical conditions of production, different factors of production are used in the most efficient way.
+- 1) It is generally assumed that there are only two factors or inputs of production.
+This makes the geometric exhibition of the concept easy since we can easily draw a diagram.
+If we abandon this assumption and consider four or five factors of production (in keeping with the reality) we would not be able to make use of the diagrammatic representation and would have to resort to the algebraic method. - 2) The second assumption of the isoquant analysis is that the factors of production are divisible into small units and can be used in various proportions. - 3) Technical conditions of production are given and it is not possible to change them at any point of time. - 4) Given the technical conditions of production, different factors of production are used in the most efficient way.
 If this assumption is abandoned, then any one combination of the factors of production will yield a number of different levels of production of which the highest level obtained would be efficient (and all lower levels of production inefficient).